The Transformation of the North Shore & Acrisure Stadium

 A Pittsburgh Light-Rail Car at Allegheny Station.

-Concurrently, the region saw the development of the 16th Street Bridge (known as the David McCullough bridge) and the casino along the North Shore.
-The casino [any good economic insight to include here?], while the newest bridge firmly cemented Pittsburgh’s iconic downtown scene.
-Thanks in part to these newcomers, the North Shore boasted 192 acres of usable land in total, including 11.25 acres of public and green space.
+Concurrently, the region saw the development of the 16th Street Bridge (known as the David McCullough bridge) and the casino along the North Shore, helping cement Pittsburgh’s iconic downtown scene.
+Today, the North Shore boasts 192 acres of usable land in total, including 11.25 acres of public and green space.

 The development of the 16th Street Bridge and construction of the casino on the North Shore further solidified the region as an economic hub of activity.